age-series/eln2-web/docs/progress.md

     * 1.14.4 still needs support for injecting or generating recipes.
 I need to work on that at some point or have you two [`jrddunbr` and `Grissess`] help
     * I have no idea how any of the rendering will be able to be ported to 1.15.x
 * `jrddunbr` set up the eln2.org website on GitHub Pages, after working with the DNS provider to determine why DNS was not propagating properly to some major resolvers.
+* `jrddunbr` works on Kotlinizing the `sim` code
+* `Grissess` works on figuring out the Gradle import code, turns out it's going to be more difficult than we thought.
+* `jrddunbr` and `Grissess` work on determining how to use alternate MNA matrix math providers and make efficient wrappers around different math libraries for benchmarking.

 # Week 1 (Jan 1 - Jan 4)